St. Pius X Catholic High School (Chamblee, Georgia)

-St. Pius X Catholic High School is a private Catholic high school in Atlanta, DeKalb County, Georgia, United States, in the city of Atlanta.
+St. Pius X Catholic High School is a private Catholic high school in Atlanta, Georgia, United States.
 It was founded by the Archdiocese of Atlanta in 1958.

 Description

 Annual tuition is $19,000 for active Catholics and $21,000 for non-active or non-Catholics.
 St. Pius X makes available a limited amount of financial aid to families in need via a work study program.
 The maximum amount of aid available per student is 70% of the active Catholic tuition rate.

 Athletics

 St. Pius X currently has 25 main sports teams.
 St. Pius X fields 62 teams at junior varsity and varsity levels in most sports, with the larger programs fielding freshman teams.
 The school's colors are navy blue and Vegas gold, and their nickname is the Golden Lions.
 St. Pius X has won six Regions Director's Cups, including in 2018–19, which ended the 19-year streak of Marist at the AAAA level.